 Local Government Climate Action Program

-The LGCAP also supports local climate action to help B.C. reach legislated climate targets and achieve the provincial climate goals outlined in the CleanBC Roadmap to 2030 and the Climate Preparedness and Adaptation Strategy.
+The Local Government Climate Action Program (LGCAP) provides local governments and modern treaty nations with funding to support local climate action.
+This funding supports British Columbia in reaching its legislated climate targets and achieving the provincial climate goals outlined in the CleanBC Roadmap to 2030 and the Climate Preparedness and Adaptation Strategy.

 2022 LGCAP Survey Report [PDF/389KB]